 This certificate is used to sign OCSP responses for the Let’s Encrypt Authority intermediates, so that we don’t need to bring the root key online in order to sign those responses.
 A copy of this certificate is included automatically in those OCSP responses, so Subscribers don’t need to do anything with it.
 It is included here for informational purposes only.

 We are dedicated to transparency in our operations and in the certificates we issue.
 We submit all certificates to Certificate Transparency logs as we issue them.
 You can view all issued Let’s Encrypt certificates via these links:

 The private keys for the ISRG root CA and the Let’s Encrypt intermediate CAs are stored on hardware security modules (HSMs), which provide a high degree of protection against the keys being stolen.

 All ISRG keys are currently RSA keys.
-We are planning to generate ECDSA keys in March 2018.
+We are planning to generate ECDSA keys.